-Operating expenses, net of depreciation, increased \$1,267,860 or 28%, from the prior fiscal year.
+Operating expenses, net of depreciation, decreased \$1,103,614 or 34%, from the prior fiscal year.
 This category includes all costs related to payroll and employee benefits, general and administrative expenses, as well as the cost to maintain the District's high value infrastructure.
-The largest single line item increase (\$906,000) represents pavement rehabilitation expenses as the District worked with its pavement management program to keep the Airport's pavements in top condition.
-In the prior fiscal year the District incurred \$733,000 in pavement maintenance expenses.
-This year, with the aid of an FAA AIP grant, the District expended \$1,639,000 resurfacing pavements, repairing cracks and restriping.
-The related grant revenues of \$934,000 are included in the grant revenue line on the previous page.
-Additionally, there were \$289,000 in fees and related outreach expenses for the Airport's master plan.

-Property tax revenues were up slightly, increasing \$218,000, or 5%, from the prior fiscal year.
+The largest single line item decrease (\$1,169,000) is due to the nature of the pavement maintenance in 2014 being capitalized rather than expensed in the previous year.
+The District continues to work with its pavement management program to keep the Airport's pavements in top condition.
+This year, with the aid of an FAA AIP grant, the District expended \$1,700,000 resurfacing and rehabilitation projects.
+The related grant revenues of \$1,100,000 are included in the grant revenue line above.
+Property tax revenues were up slightly, increasing \$74,000, or 2%, from the prior fiscal year.

-The grant revenues recognized in the current fiscal year relate to Airport Improvement Program grants (AIP #26, #27, #28 and #29) from the FAA and operating grant revenues from the Nevada County Transportation Commission and the California Department of Transportation.
-The FAA grant reimbursements were of two types: capital grant revenues, related to capital asset acquisition such as the ramp lighting project; and operating grant revenues shown above, \$434,000 represent capital grant revenues from the FAA and \$937,000 represent FAA operating grant revenues for pavement maintenance and other eligible expenses.
+The grant revenues recognized in the current fiscal year relate to Airport Improvement Program grants (AIP #29 and #30) from the FAA.
+The FAA grant reimbursements were of two types: capital grant revenues, related to capital asset acquisition such as the transient parking rehabilitation, and operating grant revenues, related to the prior year pavement rehabilitation projects.
+Of the total grant revenues shown above, \$1,130,000 represent capital grant revenues from the FAA and \$120,000 represent FAA operating grant revenues for pavement maintenance and other eligible expenses.